-Even if you don’t recognize the name, you probably know Travelers Canada's iconic red umbrella logo.
-Which should be hardly surprising, considering The Travelers Companies has existed since 1853.
+Even if you don’t recognize the name, you might be familiar with Travelers Canada's iconic red umbrella logo.
+Hardly surprising, considering The Travelers Companies has been around since 1853.

 Travelers joined the Canadian market more recently (2009), with a merger between St. Paul Fire and Marine Insurance Company and Travelers Guarantee Company of Canada.
 That resulted in the creation of Travelers Canada, which now boasts approximately 1,700 employees across Vancouver, Calgary, Edmonton, Winnipeg, London, Toronto, Ottawa, Montreal, and Dartmouth.

 Auto insurance figures prominently in Travelers Canada's offerings.
 It has a diverse array of options for drivers, including discounts for those who have completed driver education, are insuring multiple cars, remain accident-free, and wish to bundle policies.

 Get a quote for Travelers car insurance online and see how it compares to 50+ other Canadian in under 3 minutes on LowestRates.ca.